Isabella I of Castile: La Santa Hermandad

 Isabella's first major reform came during the cortes of Madrigal in 1476 in the form of a police force, La Santa Hermandad (the Holy Brotherhood).
-Although 1476 was not the first time that Castile had seen the Hermandad, it was the first time that the police force was used by the crown.
-During the late medieval period, the expression hermandad had been used to describe groups of men who came together of their own accord to regulate law and order by patrolling the roads and countryside and punishing malefactors.
-These brotherhoods had usually been suppressed by the monarch, however.
+Up until then, during the late medieval period, the expression hermandad had been used to describe groups of men who came together of their own accord to regulate law and order by patrolling the roads and countryside and punishing malefactors.
+These brotherhoods were often suppressed by the monarchs and the justice system, in most parts of the country, was under the control of the nobility instead of royal officials.

-Furthermore, before 1476, the justice system in most parts of the country was effectively under the control of dissident members of the nobility rather than royal officials.
-To fix this problem, during 1476, a general Hermandad was established for Castile, Leon, and Asturias.
+Isabella brought these brotherhoods under royal authority.
+Thus, for the first time, the Hermandad was a police force used by the crown.
+They were established for Castile, Leon, and Asturias.
 The police force was to be made up of locals who were to regulate the crime occurring in the kingdom.
 It was to be paid for by a tax of 1800 maravedís on every one hundred households.
 In 1477, Isabella visited Extremadura and Andalusia to introduce this more efficient police force there as well.

 Other criminal reforms

 Keeping with her reformation of the regulation of laws, in 1481 Isabella charged two officials with restoring peace in Galicia.
 This turbulent province had been the prey of tyrant nobles since the days of Isabella's father, John II.
 Robbers had infested the highways and oppressed the smaller towns and villages.
-The officials Isabella charged set off with the Herculean task of restoring peace for the province and were ultimately successful.
+The officials Isabella charged with restoring peace for the province were ultimately successful.
 Indeed, they drove over 1,500 robbers from Galicia.